jaimemendozadev/alwayssaved-fe-app/README.md

 ## Environment Variables

+In order to setup the app for local development, you'll need to prefill all the required Environment Variables and a couple variables in the AWS Parameter Store (<a href="#aws-systems-manager-parameter-store-variables">see next section</a>).

 Once you've finished setting up all the 3rd party services, you'll need to create an `.env.local` file in the root of the project so the app can work properly.

 You'll need to prefill the `.env.local` file with values from the 3rd party services you setup.